Furkan-rgb/superbar/README.md

 The generated archive is always named `superbar@Furkan-rgb.github.io.shell-extension.zip`. `make export` writes it to the repository's `build/` directory but does not update the installed extension.

-GitHub Actions also checks and packages every pull request and push to `main`.
-Those builds are available as temporary workflow artifacts.
-Pushing a new, unused version tag matching `v*` and the form `vMAJOR.MINOR.PATCH` additionally creates a GitHub release and attaches the installable ZIP to it.

 ## A few UI details